ME-ICA/tedana/docs/acquisition.rst

 Philips
 ```````
-**For Philips** users, there are product sequences available.
+**For Philips** users, sequences can be defined using product software.

-Multi-echo EPI can be acquired using the product software and can be combined with
+Multi-echo EPI (ME-EPI) can be acquired using the product software and can be combined with
 SENSE parallel imaging and MultiBand.
+The combination with MultiBand requires a SW release >R5.1 and MultiBand functionality to be present.
+No default ME-EPI are provided, but existing single-echo EPI sequences can be modified into multi-echo sequences
+by increasing the number of echoes.

 Other available multi-echo MRI sequences
 ----------------------------------------